USB hub: Physical layout

 A USB network is built from USB hubs connected downstream to USB ports, which themselves may stem from USB hubs.
 USB hubs can extend a USB network to a maximum of 127 ports.
 The USB specification requires that bus-powered (passive) hubs are not connected in series to other bus-powered hubs.

 Depending on vendor and design, USB ports are often closely spaced.
 Consequently, plugging a device into one port may physically block an adjacent port, particularly when the plug is not part of a cable but is integral to a device such as a USB flash drive.
 A horizontal array of horizontal sockets may be easy to fabricate, but may cause only two out of four ports to be usable (depending on plug width).

 Port arrays in which the port orientation is perpendicular to the array orientation generally have fewer blockage problems.
 External "Octopus" or "Squid" hubs (with each socket at the end of a very short cable, often around 2 inches (5 cm) long), or "star" hubs (with each port facing in a different direction, as pictured) avoid this problem completely.

 Length limitations

 USB cables are limited to 3 metres (10 feet) for low-speed USB 1.1 devices.
 A hub can be used as an active USB repeater to extend cable length for up to 5 metre (16 feet) lengths at a time.
 Active cables (specialized connector-embedded one-port hubs) perform the same function, but since they are strictly bus-powered, externally powered USB hubs would likely be required for some of the segments.

 Power

+Many hubs can operate as either bus powered or self powered hubs.
+Power equals voltage times current.
+A USB port that draws 500 mA (0.5 A) at 5 volts is drawing 2.5 watts of power.